bellentani/poebellentani.me/README.md

 ## The Process

 The design was made on Adobe XD.
 After the first mockup I tested with some people and get feedback from usability issues.
-With a list of issues I started the programing, fixing the problems identified directly at the code.
+With a list of issues I started the programing and fixed the problems identified directly at the code.

 Focusing on mobile and performance, I made some improvements on the page structures and change the contend flow.
 The structure for the portfolio are 2 pages, a COVER and a INTERNAL.
 Internal pages are templates with modifiers and controllers made on Javascript.